-In our first blog post on SFDR we gave you a brief introduction to this upcoming regulation and its implications.
-In this second blogpost we’ll focus on the timelines and the progress of the implementation.
+In this article we will focus on the timelines and the progress of the implementation.
 What important dates do you need to put in your calendar?

 SFDR: What has happened and has been done until now?